 Establishing identity and legal capacity

 In addition, notaries are obliged under Section 28 BeurkG to determine the testator’s legal capacity – i.e. the ability to make a binding declaration of intent.
-The declaration of legal capacity is included in the notarized will.
+The determination of legal capacity is included in the notarized will.
 This reduces the risk of disputes in the event of inheritance.

 Expert legal advice for more legal certainty